Nehemiah27/HappyJourneyGame/README.md

+## Inspiration
+Inspired by the Logical solving/eye opener Logic of the Thought of the Game

 ## Authors talk
 It is highly recommended to read the Instructions of playing the Game before directly entering to play.